+You'll need a city map, but which one is best?
 It isn't hard to find a map of Paris.
-But given the number of people who visit the city (is it 42 million a year?), it's surprising there aren't more really good maps.
+But given the number of people who visit the city (more than 40 million a year), it's surprising there aren't more really good maps.

-We've used a ton of different city maps, map books and guide books in our many visits to The City of Lights, and here we reveal the best of them — including one Paris Insiders secret!
+We've used a ton of different city maps, map books and guide books in our many visits to the City of Lights, and here we reveal the best of them — including ones for people (like us) us who need to know everything.
+There's also going to be a Paris Insiders secret!

-Also, in another article, Guide to Paris Tourist Maps, we tell you about the best maps and guides for visitors — including pocket guidebooks.
+In another article, Guide to Paris Tourist Maps, we tell you even more about the best maps and guides for visitors — including pocket guidebooks.

 Right off the top, we're going to dismiss the traditional folded paper street maps.
 They're a pain to use when you're walking around, and we want you to look like a Paris Insider, not a tourist!